AbdelrahmanAmgad201/EEG-SSVEP-and-MI-Classifier/README.md

 ## Other Contributions
 ### Signal visualiser
 We developed a signal visualizer GUI to support data exploration and preprocessing.
-You can find it [here](https://www.youtube.com/)
+You can find it [here](https://github.com/AmirKaseb/EEG-GUI)
 ### SSVEP Simulator
 We developed and hosted a real-time SSVEP simulator that can be configured and used for further real-time testing.
 It is available [here](https://gilded-kitsune-dfc3ec.netlify.app/)
 ## Future Plans
+We have been exploring the possibility of acquiring a EEG signal headset to facilitate real-time testing and improving model accuracy and robustness to reach industry level performance.

 ## References